 For example, say that Company X and Company Y sell similar products.
 Only X has a lead time of 5 days, and Y offers next-day delivery.
 There’s a good chance most people will go with Y. (Of course, this is assuming the prices and product quality are comparable for X and Y.)

-Simply put, speedy deliveries improve the customer experience by providing shoppers with what they want in the time frame they want it.
+Simply put, speedy deliveries and high order accuracy improves the customer experience by providing shoppers with what they want in the time frame they want it.
 So, when you get your purchase orders on time, you can ensure you fulfill customers’ orders on time too.

 There’s no doubt the retail landscape is as crowded as it is competitive — which is why your DTC brand should be on the lookout for ways to set itself apart.

 Order lead times present an opportunity to do exactly that.
 With the help of OLT calculations, you can adjust your lead times to stay competitive and attract more customers.

 For one, faster fulfillment boosts your brand’s reputation.
 But it also translates to greater satisfaction (and retention) among your growing customer base.

 Because accurate lead times speed up delivery, this helps you better meet your customers’ needs.
 And when you can fulfill orders quickly and correctly, shoppers are more likely to trust your business with their next purchase (and the one after that).